lanl-future-campaign/c2-sdc22/README.md

 sudo c2-libzdb2/build/src/zdb mypool .
 ````

 Libzdb2 expects two parameters.
 One is the name of the target zpool (mypool in our case).
-The other is the relative path of the directory that stores the data within the zpool (`.` in our case which is just the root directory of the zpool).
+The other is the relative path of the directory that stores the data within the zpool (`.` in our case which refers to the root directory of the zpool).

 The transformation process should finish in just about 1 second.
 Here's a sample output of it.